 The children's moments, often led by Brandi Oliver, also provide serendipitous and delightful exchanges to which the congregation is privy.
 A much beloved "institution" is the regular meet and greet session just prior to the message.
 Visitors experience the warmth of a friendly and loving congregation, and Patsy Killen's musical cues usually bring us all back to order.
 Several baptisms are held each year in the sanctuary, and Holy Communion is traditionally served to all who will partake on the first Sunday of each month.

 There are plenty of opportunities for laity to participate in worship throughout the year whether through serving communion, serving as usher or greeter, or assisting with music and sound.
 Four teams of altar guild members change the altar cloths and candles and decorate seasonally.
 Occasionally, the service may be led by children, youth, or other lay members, and pastors may rotate between traditional and contemporary services in order to meet all of the church!

 Sunday evening services are casual, personal, and inspirational.
 Although the attendance is somewhat lower on Sunday evenings, the Spirit is never absent.
-Brother Bart leads the evening service, and Patsy Killen leads the worship music and praise choruses.
+Pastor Dean leads the evening service, and Patsy Killen leads the worship music and praise choruses.
 During this worship service, the youth meet in the youth room and the children meet in the F.O.R.T.